DC Motor and Gearmotor Lifetime and main sources of failure

 Unfortunately, testing the lifetime of our DC motors/gearmotors is not quite so simple and for this reason, it is unlikely that you will find this specification on the datasheets.
 Different driving voltages combined with dynamic loads are particular characteristics for each application.
 However, this is a service that we can and we have provided to our customers.
 Lifetime tests using elements like magnetic brakes to simulate loads and replicate the customer environment is something that we can do for you.

 When approaching a project that will require the use of a DC gearmotor, there are several variables that need to be considered in order to not compromise the lifetime of the actuator.
-At Precision Microdrives we have extensive experience working with this type of motors and we know how to prevent the main sources of failure.
-We encourage you to contact us as soon as possible to avoid the inherent problems that appear in projects were a gearmotor is needed.
+At Precision Microdrives we have extensive experience working with this type of motor and we know how to prevent the main sources of failure.
+We encourage you to contact us as soon as possible to avoid the inherent problems that appear in projects where a gearmotor is needed.